WeilonYing/weilonying.github.io/_posts/2019-09-14-weilons-unsw-course-reviews-computer-science.md

 Extended version of the COMP3121 Algorithms and Programming Techniques course.

-I did this course in the Semester 1, 2017.
+I did this course in Semester 1, 2017.

 Kind of a spiritual successor to [COMP1927 (or COMP2521)](#comp1927).
 This course teaches you the theory behind computational complexity, and how to implement efficient algorithms.
 Things